-Ahh… January and February.
+Ahh… winter.
 Time to cozy up by the fire and watch the snow fly.
 Time to sip hot chocolate and do everything possible to avoid going out in the cold.

 But what’s that I hear?
 A cough.
 A sniffle.
 A sneeze.
 A small child complaining of a tummy ache moments before emptying contents of said stomach.